casterbn/QtCompile/library/999-Misc/003-Current failures.md

 # Build Failures about the original packages

+## Qt WebEngine 5.15.0-beta4 and later cannot be built using VS2017

+Reason is unknown for me by now.
+Temporary disable the build of WebEngine for VS2017 version for now.

 ## All Qt Builds are broken on macOS 10.15.4 Update and xcode 11.4

 Reason is unknown for me by now.